nokia-wroclaw/competition-cpp-parallel-indexing/README.md

 - line endings format is not specified

 Testing:
-60 seconds of pseudo random search and index queries.
+- 60 seconds of pseudo random search and index queries.
+- the best result out of 10 runs is taken.

 Winning criteria:
 Sum of number of handled (finished) queries, performed by all clients + total